 Decision (CTC): Change the conf setting for RGB coding of camera-captured content, single tree in I slices as suggested in JVET-R0468.

+(For computer-generated content, single tree was already in use.)

 TBP CTC selection of QP offset settings (see notes for R0076).
 Revisit: A new version of R0076 will become available (Revisit - was not yet ready by Monday 20 when this section was on the agenda).